pablobvch/money-accounting-backend/README.md

-Money account
+# Money account

-Clone project and initilize by runing npm start on the console.
+Clone project and initilize it by runing npm start on the console.

 ```
  npm start